 vi Regulatory incentives

 The French Public Health Code implements the periods of eight years of regulatory data exclusivity (during which generic and biosimilar applicants may not file a marketing authorisation) followed by two years of market protection (during which regulators may review generic or biosimilar applications, but generic or biosimilar manufacturers may not launch their product) under Directive 2001/83/EC for products for which qualifying national applications were submitted after 30 October 2005.
 This 10-year period can be extended for one year if the marketing authorisation holder of the originator medicine obtains, during the first eight years, an authorisation for a new therapeutic indication providing a significant clinical benefit.
-Regulatory exclusivity periods start running when the product is first approved in the EEA, not necessarily in France.
+Regulatory exclusivity periods start running when the product is first approved in the European Economic Area, not necessarily in France.

 The additional data and market exclusivity provisions for orphan medicinal products and for products with paediatric indications developed in accordance with an approved paediatric investigation plan under Regulation (EC) No. 141/2000 and Regulation (EC) No. 1901/2006 apply directly in France.
-Other rewards and incentives23 provided at EU level also apply in France (such as scientific advice and protocol assistance).
+Other rewards and incentives30 provided at EU level also apply in France (such as scientific advice and protocol assistance).